cilium/cilium/Documentation/intro.rst

 Why Cilium?
 -----------

-The development of modern datacenter applications has shifted to a service-oriented architecture often referred to as “microservices”, wherein a large application is broken down into small independent units that communicate with each other via APIs using lightweight protocols like HTTP.
-Microservices applications also tend to be highly dynamic, with individual containers coming and going as the application scales out/in based on load and rolling updates are deployed as part of continuous delivery.
+The development of modern datacenter applications has shifted to a service-oriented architecture often referred to as “microservices”, wherein a large application is split into small independent services that communicate with each other via APIs using lightweight protocols like HTTP.
+Microservices applications tend to be highly dynamic, with individual containers getting started or destroyed as the application scales out/in to adapt to load changes and during rolling updates are deployed as part of continuous delivery.

 This shift toward highly dynamic microservices presents both a challenge and an opportunity in terms of securing connectivity between microservices.
 Traditional Linux network security approaches (e.g., iptables) filter on IP address and TCP/UDP port, and as a result struggle to properly lock-down connectivity between microservices and stay up to date with the frequent churn of container instances.